EvickaStudio/Moodle-Mate/README.md

 - Supports popular platforms including **Pushbullet**, **Discord**, and **NTFY (BETA)** for versatile notification delivery.
 - Offers flexible scheduling for periodic background execution and incorporates error handling mechanisms.
+- Uses "only" 50MB of RAM 99% of the time, making it lightweight and cost-effective.
+(Tested on a Raspberry Pi Zero 2 W)

 **NEW**: Integration of Deepinfras API with support for dolphin-2.6-mixtral-8x7b (cheap alternative to gpt 3) **NEW**: Experimentation with fakeopen, a free API for GPT-4-32k chat completions.
 (Usage discretion advised due to potential inconsistencies.)